Naveenramkumar/DataAnalysisUsingPython/PythonFinalExam/readme.md

 ** Observations **
 * Emission of gases like SO2 and NO2 are very high during Jan, Feb and Mar - Motor Vehicles run at high rate during this period
-* Emission of O3 gas is very high during Mar, Apr, May - The harmful sun-rays penetrate and UV-Index is very hish causing skin problems during this period
+* Emission of O3 gas is very high during Mar, Apr, May - The harmful sun-rays penetrate and UV-Index is very high causing skin problems during this period

 #Analysis 2 - Recommending State for the specified Gas emission values - KNN Algorithm